widelands/widelands-website/README.txt

 Dependencies between website and widelands source code
 ======================================================

-Some parts of the website needs access to the source code of widelands:
+Some parts of the website need access to the source code of widelands:

 * Online help/Encyclopedia
 * Possibility to upload a map onto the local website